How to empty a drop spindle by winding a singles into a ball for plying?

 Just like any other join, I make sure each end is about half as thick as I want.
 I overlap being sure to pinch right at the tips of the part coming from the ball.
 Then I spun the spindle building up some twist and parked.
 I carefully released the twist into the break sliding my fingers along it as I did.
 This reattached it and kept from having wispy bits of fiber from the ends.

 Then I inspected it and made sure I had a consistent amount of twist to the rest of the spinning, so the singles matched.
 This looks much better than the before.

 I removed the single from the hook and resumed winding the plying ball.

 You can see how I build the cop shape now that the spindle is almost empty.

 All wound into the plying ball.

 About the pictures: this idea came to me while I was recovering from a cold so I apologize for the casual photography.
 The blanket for the backdrop is purple and the singles are yellow, red, and black.
 I corrected the color as best as possible but focused on making sure you could see what was happening.

-About the drop spindles: both are top whorl of my own creation and part of my personal collection.
+About the drop spindles: both are top whorl of my own creation, branch size, and part of my personal collection.
 The one on the bottom in the final picture has a Walnut whorl on a Sycamore shaft and weighs about 1 oz.
 The other one has a Sycamore whorl, with less common reddish coloring, on a Maple shaft and weighs 1 oz.

-About the singles: I got the fiber at Southeastern Animal Fiber Fair 2017 from Jehovah Jireh Woolmill the color is called Lava and is a blend of 40% Alpaca (from MI and KY), 30% Tunis wool (from PA), and 30% corriedale (from MI) all from small flock shepherds.
+About the singles: I bought the fiber at Southeastern Animal Fiber Fair 2017 from Jehovah Jireh Woolmill the color is called Lava and is a blend of 40% Alpaca (from MI and KY), 30% Tunis wool (from PA), and 30% Corriedale (from MI) all from small flock shepherds.
 I spun most of it demoing in public starting the last day of that festival.
-The rich fall colors showed how the roving twisted into single well.
+The rich fall colors showed how the roving twisted into a single.